 Climbing, abseiling and gorge scrambling page

-Our centres are well placed for rock climbing and gorge scrambling adventures.
+Our centre is well placed for rock climbing and gorge scrambling adventures.
 The Black Mountains and the Brecon Beacons are right in our back yard.

-Our Gilwern and Hilston centres both have large on site high ropes climbing courses.
+Our site have large on site high ropes climbing course.
 These provide a wide variety of vertical challenges including a 10m high climbing wall, crate stack, single person and double team leap of faith, pole climb, Jacobs ladder and zip line.

 Cave and mine exploration page